cypress-io/cypress-react-unit-test/README.md

 require('cypress-react-unit-test/dist/hooks')
 ```

-Tell Cypress how your React application is transpiled or bundled (using Webpack), so Cypress can load your components.
+Then tell Cypress how your React application is transpiled or bundled (using Webpack), so Cypress can load your components.
 See [Recipes](./docs/recipes.md)

-Then turn the experimental component support on in your `cypress.json`.
+⚠️ Turn the experimental component support on in your `cypress.json`.
 You can also specify where component spec files are located.
 For exampled to have them located in `src` folder use:

 ```json
 {